karlyndiary/Sales-and-Customer-Performance-Dashboard/README.md

 #### Data Filters
 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

-## Data Cleaning
-- Rename tables
-- Replace the data type of region in the location table with country/region

 ## Reference
 - [Data with Baraa](https://www.datawithbaraa.com/tableau/tableau-sales-project-thank-you/)